 Additional Configuration for Internet Connection Sharing

-You may have noticed earlier when we were configuring your router for your LAN connections, that there were a whole slew of settings we completely ignored.
+You may have noticed earlier when we were configuring your router for your LAN connections, that there was a whole slew of settings we completely ignored.
 A number of those have to do with your wide area network (WAN) or Internet connection to your ISP.
 We didn't need to set them while we were concerned only with setting up the LAN, but now is the time.
 As with the previous sections, this section will attempt to teach by example.
 If you've made it this far, you're almost there.

 Configuring Your External Internet IP Address

 Most Internet Service Providers offer similar options to those you had to choose from for assigning the IP addresses for your LAN: dynamic IP address assignment using DHCP or static (fixed) IP assignment.
 (See Using DHCP IP Address Assignment for Automatic Configuration and Fixed/Static IP (Manual IP) Assignment, respectively.)
 Think about it this way, you are acting as an ISP providing Internet service for the networked devices inside of your home much as your ISP is providing service to your home.
-Many of the same procedures you used to set up your LAN are similar to what your ISP does for its customers, but on a larger scale.
-Most ISPs offer dynamic IP (DHCP) service as their basic package - charging at least slightly more for static IP address accounts, if they offer static IP addresses at all.
+Many of the same procedures you used to set up your LAN are similar to what your ISP does for its customers but on a larger scale.
+Most ISPs offer dynamic IP (DHCP) service as their basic package - charging at least slightly more for static IP address accounts if they offer static IP addresses at all.
 Often, static IP addresses are offered only as "business" packages.
-Unless you are planning on running some type of service such as a web server or permanent game host server (again making sure that your service agreement give you the right to do so), dynamic IP service is fine for most home networks.
+Unless you are planning on running some type of services such as a web server or permanent game host server (again making sure that your service agreement give you the right to do so), dynamic IP service is fine for most home networks.